-Hint: Use the same strategy as used in the lecture for d = 2: have each node of the first color propose one of its hyperedges, then have the nodes of the second color select one out of the proposals they got, and iterate over all colors.
+Hint: Use the same strategy as used in the lecture for d=2: have each node of the first color propose one of its hyperedges, then have the nodes of the second color select one out of the proposals they got, then nodes of the third color select, and so on for all colors.
+Note that only the final color can permanently reject a proposal; other colors only "temporarily" reject an edge.

 Then argue that some progress is made.

-c) Show how to compute a $d^2$ -approximation to vertex cover.
+c) Show how to compute a d^2 -approximate vertex cover.

 Hint: Again, use the same strategy as in the lecture: Replace each node by d copies of different color and replace each hyperedge by d! hyperedges - one for each possible coloring of its constituent nodes with different colors.
 Compute a matching of this new hypergraph and map it to a vertex cover of the original graph.
-Observe that the matching induces a sub(hyper)graph of maximum node degree d of the original graph and use this information to derive the approximation guarantee.
+Observe that the matching induces a sub(hyper)graph of maximum node-degree d of the original graph and use this information to derive the approximation guarantee.